Airianna25/PEQG_2026_Pangenome_Salmonid_PAV/README.md

 Before OrthoFinder and PAV analysis, the longest isoform was obtained for each gene.
 This means there is 1 representive protien for each gene in the analysis.
 See this script: https://github.com/Airianna25/PEQG_2026_Pangenome_Salmonid_PAV/blob/main/pull_longest_isoform.sh

-2. Functionally annotated all genomes to understand gene functions
+2. Functionally annotated all genomes to understand gene functions of candidates.

 ### Input data ###